 Going down the left side, you gain one flat to your key signature for the first 7 notes.

-If you’re in any key, you can use the Circle of Fifths to figure out the relative major and minor of that key.
+If you’re in any key, you can use the Circle of Fifths to figure out the relative major or minor of that key.

 If you start in a major key, to find the relative minor key you go to the right 3 spaces in the circle.